AgoraIO/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/README.md

 2. Connect your iPhone or iPad device and run the project.
 Ensure a valid provisioning profile is applied or your project will not run.

-## Resources
+## Contract Us

+- For potential issues, you may take a look at our [FAQ](https://docs.agora.io/en/faq) first
+- Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
+- Would like to see how Agora SDK is used in more complicated real use case?
+Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase)
+- Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
 - You can find full API document at [Document Center](https://docs.agora.io/en/)
+- If you encounter problems during integration, you can ask question in [Developer Forum](https://stackoverflow.com/questions/tagged/agora.io)
-- You can file bugs about this demo at [issue](https://github.com/AgoraIO/Basic-Video-Call/issues)
+- You can file bugs about this sample at [issue](https://github.com/AgoraIO/Basic-Video-Call/issues)

 ## License